Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-chart.md

-#Create a chart
+# Create a chart

 This is the third step of a tutorial that begins with [Excel Tutorial Create Table](excel-tutorial-create-table.md).
-You need to go through all the preceding steps to get the project in the state that this step assumes.
+You need to complete the preceding steps to get the project in the state that this step assumes.

-In this tutorial, you learn how to programmatically create a chart from table data and how to format the chart.
+In this tutorial, you'll learn how to programmatically create a chart from table data and how to format the chart.

 ## Chart table data

 1. Open the project in your code editor.
 2. Open the file index.html.
-3. Just below the `div` that contains the `sort-table` button, add the following markup:
+3. Below the `div` that contains the `sort-table` button, add the following markup:

     ```html
     <div class="padding">